williamscyber/Wireguard-VPN-Server/README.md

-# Wireguard VPN Server
+# WireGuard VPN Server
-This is a tutorial on how to set up and secure your very own self hosted VPN server using Wireguard and running on an Ubuntu server.
+This is a tutorial on how to set up and secure your very own self hosted VPN server using WireGuard and running on an Ubuntu server.

-Wireguard is a great VPN choice because it is faster than OpenVPN, has a simple setup, and uses modern cryptogrophy/protocols.
+WireGuard is a great VPN choice because it is faster than OpenVPN, has a simple setup, and uses modern cryptography/protocols.

 **Features:**
 - Self hosted VPN using WireGuard